w3c/wai-intro-atag/content/social-media.md

   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I get complains that the links I post are not accessible.
-I can't do anything about it, my tool does not allow me to change their text.
+        I get complaints that links, images, and videos that I upload are not accessible.
+I can't do anything about it, my tool does not allow me to change anything in them.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        When I add a link, I can change its texts so that it is clear what the link is about.
+        When I add a link, I can change its texts so that it is clear what the link is about. when I upload images and videos, the tool suggests me to add alternative texts, captions, and descriptions as appropriate.
       </q></span></p>
     </li>
   </ul>
 </div>

-People who post to social media need to be able to create accessible links.
-This includes using a clear link text that explains what the link is about.
+People who post to social media need to be able to create accessible social experiences.
+This includes using a clear link text that explains what the link is about, as well as adding alternatives to images and multimedia.

 ## The Accessibility Standard to Help You